Corporate Governance

 2019

-• Transition to the Company with Audit and Supervisory Committee structure by core subsidiaries SMBC and SMBC Nikko Securities
+• Transition to Company with Audit and Supervisory Committee structure by core subsidiaries SMBC and SMBC Nikko Securities

 • Decrease in the number of directors from 17 to 15 and increase in the ratio of outside directors to 47%